Art or vandalism: the street art debate

 Some might argue that this represents both art theft and the destruction of art that should be preserved.
 Others might argue that such is the nature of street art: if it was protected under glass it wouldn’t be so powerful.

 In March of 2016 an exhibition in Bologna, Italy called Street Art.
 Banksy & Co: Art in Urban Form came to the centre of the street art debate.
 Critics noted that several of the works on display were removed from their original locations without the artist’s permission.
 Many also felt that by charging an entry fee, in this case €13, the curators of the exhibition violated the spirit of street art by moving what was once public and free to a private, for-profit space.
-The exhibition is open until 26 June 2016.
+The exhibition was open until 26 June 2016.
 Read more about the controversy here.

-What do you think?
 Join the discussion in the next step.

 © University of Glasgow